elugens/hello-javascript/docs/browser-related-questions/forms-controls/form-event-submit.md

 ---

-### When happens when a form is submitted in the browser?
+### When happens when a form gets submitted in the browser?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The submit event triggers when the form is submitted, it is usually used to validate the form before sending it to the server or to abort the submission and process it in JavaScript.
-The method form.submit() allows us to initiate form sending from JavaScript.
-We can use it to dynamically create and send our own forms to the server.
+  <div><strong>Interview Response:</strong> When a form is submitted, the submit event is triggered.
+It often gets used to verify the form before sending it to the server or cancel the submission and process it in JavaScript.
+The function form.submit() enables us to transmit forms from JavaScript, and we may use it to construct and send forms to the server dynamically.
     </div>
   </div>
 </details>